 For Cadets and their families:

-All cadets will need to attend an indoor training in Fall/Winter 2020; there will be no indoor training this year.
+All cadets will need to attend an outdoor training in Fall/Winter 2020; there will be no indoor training this year.
 Freestyle cadets will have their outdoor training (and do the initial terrain park setup) on at day and time to be determined.
 Ski and Snowboard Cadets will have their outdoor training with instructors on a day and time to be determined.
 Both trainings are dependent on Chester Bowl having snow and being open for the season, and may be re-scheduled if we are not yet open.

 For additional information, please contact Sam at 218-724-9832 or firstname.lastname@example.org